"We travel not to escape life, but for life not to escape us." - anonymous

 • Information: Ruta 40

-• Winding its way from the top of Argentina to the southern tip, Argentina’s Ruta 40 is one of the longest stretches of highway in the world, covering more than 4100 km (2500 miles).
+• Running from northern Argentina to the southern tip, Ruta 40 is one of the longest highways in the world, stretching over 4100 km (2500 miles).

 • One of the best sections (weather permitting) is that of the Fitzroy and Cerro Torres ranges in when you get close to El Chalten in Southern Patagonia.